The web standards model

 - Testing tools that can be used to run tests to show whether your code is behaving as you intended it to.

-- Libraries and frameworks built on top of JavaScript that allow you to build certain types of website much more quickly and effectively.
+- Frameworks and libraries built on top of JavaScript that allow you to build certain types of website much more quickly and effectively.

 Server-side languages and frameworks